 Seasoning wood items used for preparing or serving food is an important aspect of keeping them in optimal condition.
 When you first purchase a wooden bowl, for example, season it every day for a week, once a week for the next three weeks, then every month afterward.
 When it appears dull or feels dry to the touch, it needs seasoning.
 Purchase a good quality wood preserver or food-quality lmineral oil at the pharmacy or grocery store.
 Mineral oil is inexpensive and will not go rancid as cooking oils will.
 The bowl should be dried out thoroughly first.
 Soak the bowl liberally with the mineral oil, let it soak in for 5 minutes to several hours.
 Just wipe off the oil and use the bowl as usual.

 If your wooden bowl feels fuzzy to the touch, the grains of the wood are raised and will benefit from a hand sanding.
-Grab some 400 to 600 grit sandpaper and rub the damaged area lightly until smoothed out.
+Grab some 400 to 600 grit sandpaper or steel wool and rub the damaged area lightly until smoothed out.
 Wash out the bowl and dry as usual.
 A brown-paper bag will even work in place of the sandpaper if you do not have any handy.
 If your bowl gets a dent, you should soak the bowl for an hour (the only time that you should soak the bowl in water) before you smooth out the area with sandpaper.
 Progress with different grits slowly, 80, 100, 120, etc. until the area is smoothed out.
 Wash and dry as usual after the area is fixed.
 Don't forget to season your bowl after sanding.